decentraland/documentation/content/creator/scenes/optimizing/performance-optimization.md

 {{< /hint >}}

 {{< hint warning >}}
-**📔 Note**   If you make _any_ change to a 3d model file, even if just a name change, it will be considered a new file, and must be converted to asset bundle format again.
+**📔 Note**:  If you make _any_ change to a 3d model file, even if just a name change, it will be considered a new file, and must be converted to asset bundle format again.
 {{< /hint >}}

 ## Connectivity